jonboutelle/vintage-abacus-demo/documentation/implementation_plan.md

     *   **Reference:** PRD Section 1 & Core Features: Error Handling & Notification System

-5.  **Step 18: Validate Data Fetcher Service**
+5.  **Step 18: Validate Data Fetcher Service** ✅ DONE

-    *   Write tests or use console logs to ensure data is fetched correctly and that the interval changes according to the schedule.
+    *   Create test files and components to ensure data is fetched correctly and that the interval changes according to the schedule.
+    *   Implement a visual test component (`/src/components/DataFetcherTest.tsx`) to validate the data fetcher service in the browser.
     *   **Reference:** PRD Section 1 & Q&A: Error Handling

 ## Phase 4: Integration of Frontend and Data Fetching Logic